—————AM Portables Mega Shootout – 2017 Update—————

 ****1/2Sony ICF-EX5MK2 – The Sony ICF-EX5MK2 is an unusual portable radio in several ways.
 There is considerable mystique surrounding it as it is intended for the Japanese market – its shortwave bands will be useless for anyone outside of Japan, as its SW is limited to 6, crystal-controlled, switch-selectable, non-tunable SW frequencies, tuned to the 6 Japanese NSB frequencies of Radio Nikkei, a domestic, commercial broadcast service in Japan.
 So for the rest of the world this is an AM/FM, analog-tuned radio.
 But that’s OK…the EX5’s strength is its AM performance.
 Almost as sensitive as the five-star radios but super selective.
 Many reviewers have raved about this radio saying it is super sensitive and the best there is but after checking several samples I find it is quite sensitive but a touch hissier on weaker signals than the radios above.
 However, its uniquely designed synchronous detection makes it among the most selective portables I’ve ever tested.
 Much to my surprise, after a few years of only being available via eBay from overseas I’ve found this radio is now available here in the US through Amazon.com.
 Full review: See it at Amazon.

 ****1/2 Hacker Herald RP-35/Sovereign RP-25 – These two radios straight from the UK are in many ways top performers.
-The main difference between them is the added FM band on the RP-25.
-They have an excellent quieting curve meaning they are very good at making most listenable signals sound crisp and clear with very low background hiss.
+The main difference between them is the added FM band on the RP-25 but it only covers FM up to 100 MHz…not very useful nowadays.
+They have an excellent AM quieting curve meaning they are very good at making most listenable signals sound crisp and clear with very low background hiss.
 They have a relatively wide IF bandpass which makes for great audio clarity but still they possess decent selectivity – for program listeners the Hackers separate most signals perfectly well and reward you with wonderful audio, clear, full and LOUD when needed.
 They run on two PP9 battereies which are not generally available here in the US…I made up some adapters to run them on 12 AA cells which provide good battery life.
 They also have a swivel base which makes aiming for best reception very luxurious.
 Read Full RP 35 Review:

 ****Four Stars – Just a small notch lower in sensitivity but still far better than most